jtkiley/carma_python/readme.markdown

 The slides are available in zip archives containing Keynote and Powerpoint versions in the releases section (on Github).
 Please note that the Keynote slides are (usually) the ones actually presented.

-**Note:** For June 2024, I am testing a [new slide technology](https://quarto.org/docs/presentations/revealjs/) for the first slide deck only, which is included in the slides folder.
+**Note:** For January 2025, I am testing a [new slide technology](https://quarto.org/docs/presentations/revealjs/) for the first slide deck only, which is included in the slides folder.
 A full set of slides is available as described above.

 ## Preparing for the course